What are Adverse Childhood Experiences (ACEs) and how are they different from trauma experienced at other times during the life course?

 - For programs with mental health clinicians on staff, this list of evidence-based screening instruments for trauma Visit disclaimer page developed by SAMHSA and HRSA may be helpful in developing procedures to identify clinical trauma issues in clients.

-- Tips for talking to children and youth after traumatic events: A guide for parents and educators Visit disclaimer page —The authors explain how to help children cope with the emotional aftermath of a disaster and include information on common reactions according to developmental stage.
+- Tips for talking to children and youth after traumatic events: A guide for parents and educators (PDF) Visit disclaimer page —The authors explain how to help children cope with the emotional aftermath of a disaster and include information on common reactions according to developmental stage.

 - In Understanding Child Traumatic Stress Visit disclaimer page the author discusses the cognitive response to danger as it relates to traumatic experiences or traumatic stress throughout all developmental stages, particularly in children.
 The document includes an overview of posttraumatic stress responses and their severity and duration, as well as posttraumatic stress after chronic or repeated trauma.